fruttasecca/hay_checker/README.md

 ### Completeness
-Measures how complete is the dataset by counting which entities are not missing in a column or in the whole table.
+Measures how complete is the dataset by counting which entities are not missing (Nan or Null/None) in a column or in the whole table.

 - column: